Analysis | Partisanship is making views of the economy worse

 This pattern appears across a number of issues — and in Gallup’s data.

 In April 2020, Republicans were about evenly split on whether the economy was in excellent or good condition or if it was in fair or poor condition.
-The divide among Republicans went from fair/poor having a 4-point advantage in April 2020 to that view having an 83-point advantage in Gallup’s most recent poll.
+The divide among Republicans went from fair/poor having a four-point advantage in April 2020 to that view having an 83-point advantage in Gallup’s most recent poll.
 Among Democrats, the shift was smaller and in the other direction, from 78 to 38 points.
 The same pattern holds for economic outlook.

-That this divide is partisan doesn’t mean its insincere, of course.
+That this divide is partisan doesn’t mean it’s insincere, of course.
 It just suggests that partisan polarization contributes to perceptions of the economy.
-For example, consider YouGov’s polling over the past year, conducted for The Economist.
+For example, consider YouGov’s polling over the past year, conducted for the Economist.
 Over the past 12 months, both Democrats and Republicans have gone from thinking that unemployment rates are the best measure of the health of the economy to thinking that the price of goods is.
 But among Republicans, that shift has been massive.
 Three-quarters of Republicans now point to prices as the key indicator of economic health — as that indicator is increasingly the one that makes the economy look more weak.

 This overlaps with how economic issues are being discussed on cable news.
 Over the past year — though, really, after Biden’s inauguration — Fox News has talked about inflation, gas prices and the supply chain far more than its competitors.

 Again, it is not the case that Fox News is talking about inflation so Republicans care about inflation and that’s why polling on the economy is so dire.
-Americans justifiably are more worried about the cost of gasoline and other goods than they are about how the U.S. economy’s strength affects foreign businesses and it’s a truism that good news (like the resolution of supply chain concerns) gets less oxygen than bad news.
+Americans justifiably are more worried about the cost of gasoline and other goods than they are about how the U.S. economy’s strength affects foreign businesses, and it’s a truism that good news (like the resolution of supply chain concerns) gets less oxygen than bad news.
 Per Gallup, Democratic views of the economy are softer now than Republican views were in April 2020 under Trump.

 It is nonetheless also the case that Republican skepticism about the economy, skepticism that is at least stoked by conservative media including Fox News, is contributing to assessments of how the economy is doing.
 Understanding that neither bolsters Biden’s political position nor makes prices for goods cheaper.
 But it does help us understand how partisanship can show up even in places one might not expect.